 What: Your Message

-What do you want to tell them?
+What # 1 thing do you want them to remember?

 Why: Your Goals